 The Indestructible name is most often associated with a cast aluminum oil-wick lamp that was made by the American Safety Lamp and Mine Supply Co. of Scranton, PA.
+These lamps were rugged though only a few exist in today's collections.
 They have neither the Indestructible name nor the company name stamped into the lamp, rather they are known as "Indestructible" from advertisements.